VisionEval/VisionEval-Docs/docs/04-inputs.md

   * **Freeway incident management** - Incident Response programs are designed to quickly detect and remove incidents which impede traffic flow.
 The UMR study  reports incident-related freeway delay reductions of 0 to 40%, with an average of 8%, for the 79 U.S. urban areas with incident response programs.
 This reflects the combined effects of both service patrols to address the incidents and surveillance cameras to detect the incidents.
 Effects were seen in all sizes of urban area, though the impacts were greater in larger cities.
   * **Arterial access management** – Access management on arterials can increase speeds by reducing the number of enter/exit points on the arterial and reduce crashes by reducing conflict points.
 Although improvements such as raised medians can reduce throughput by causing turning queue spillback during heavy congestion, other types of access management, such as reduced business ingress/egress points, show consistent benefits system-wide.
   * **Arterial signal coordination** – Traffic signal coordination, particularly for adaptive traffic signals, can reduce arterial delay by increasing throughput in peak flow directions.
 UMR and other analysis estimates delay reductions of up to 6-9% due to signal coordination, with more potential savings from more sophisticated control systems.
 An average arterial delay savings was found to be about 1%.
-  * **Other ops programs** – A seperate input that gives users the ability to accommodate future enhancements.
+  * **Other ops programs** – A separate input that gives users the ability to accommodate future enhancements.
 Further research and significant program investment would be needed to justify benefits in these enhanced ITS programs.

 * **Speed smoothing programs.** Proportion of VMT by [<span style="color:green">road class</span>](#road-class) covered by ITS [<span style="color:green">speed smoothing</span>](#speed-smoothing), and [<span style="color:green">Eco-drive programs</span>](#ecodrive).
 These programs reduce vehicle accelerations and decelerations, but do not affect delay.
   * **Speed smoothing programs** - Insufficient aggregate performance data is available for a number of other current and future ITS/operations strategies.
 These include: speed limit reductions, speed enforcement, and variable speed  limits that reduce the amount of high-speed freeway travel; advanced signal optimization techniques that reduce stops and starts on arterials; and truck/bus-only lanes that can move high-emitting vehicles through congested areas at improved efficiency.
 Literature review of fuel efficiency improvements found that speed smoothing policies could only reasonably achieve a portion of the theoretical maximum of 50%, which is the ratio applied to the user input of full deployment (input of 1=100%).